letsencrypt/website/content/en/post/2019-10-09-onboarding-your-customers-with-lets-encrypt-and-acme.md

 periodically rotating your ACME account key.
 Because the digest value used for DNS-01 validation is computed based on your current ACME account key, it will change whenever you rotate your account key.
-If you asked customers to provision their TXT record manually , that means notifying potential new customers that the value you asked them to put in DNS isn't valid anymore, and they need to use a different one.
+If you asked customers to provision their TXT record manually, that means notifying potential new customers that the value you asked them to put in DNS isn't valid anymore, and they need to use a different one.
 That’s pretty inconvenient!
 If you use the CNAME method instead, there’s only one